 NCERT Solutions for Class 8 English Unit 9 – The Comet – I can be downloaded for free at BYJU’S in PDF format for CBSE students.
 The NCERT Solutions for Class 8 English link of Unit 9 is provided below.
 All the solutions and exercise questions have been attempted by our subject-matter experts, in accordance with the updated CBSE rules and regulations.

 This unit “The Comet – I” is about a new comet that has appeared in the sky and is heading straight towards the earth.
 A head-on collision is likely and unavoidable, which means this could possibly end life on this planet.
 It depicts how various scientists and religious leaders react to this critical situation in their own respective ways.

 Meanwhile, Class 8 students can refer to the NCERT Solutions of the English Supplementary textbook – It So Happened here.
-All the textbook and additional exercise questions are solved by our panel of experts in consideration with the latest CBSE English syllabus.
+All the textbooks and additional exercise questions are solved by our panel of experts in consideration with the latest CBSE English syllabus.
 Students can also discover the other important subjects of NCERT Solutions of Class 8 and score well in their exams.

-Access answers to NCERT Solutions for Class 8 English Unit 9 – The Comet – I here
+Access Answers to NCERT Class 8 English Unit 9 – The Comet – I

 The Comet – I